Pauline McNeill: Political positions and views

 Since her student days, McNeill has had a strong interest in defence and foreign policy issues.
 She opposes the replacement of Trident with a new nuclear weapons system, opposes the holding of prisoners at Guantanamo Bay and has spoken out in favour of the rights of asylum seekers and new migrants.
 She continues to speak out, both in parliament and at public demonstrations, on the need for Middle East peace.

 McNeill remains a supporter of many student campaigns, including the successful campaign to elect Israeli dissident Mordechai Vanunu as Rector of Glasgow University and takes a keen interest in the welfare of students across the many further and higher institutions located in Glasgow.

 Personal life

-In 1999, at the Candlelight Chapel in Lad Vegas, McNeill married Joseph Cahill, an advocate, a former police officer and Deputy Procurator Fiscal.
+In 1999, at the Candlelight Chapel in Las Vegas, McNeill married Joseph Cahill, an advocate, a former police officer and Deputy Procurator Fiscal.